 Become smarter by learning Italian

 Learning a new language is a perfect way to boost your IQ.
 In no time, your brain will make new connections and associations and you’ll feel that learning Italian was one of the best choices you ever made.

-Listen and repeat useful sentences and phrases in Italian
+Listen and repeat useful sentences and phrases

 The best way to learn Italian is by speaking.
 Not just listening or reading.
 Right now, you should be speaking Italian with a native speaker, even if you’re just a beginner.
 If you don’t have the time, the money, or the courage, you can still practice speaking by yourself.
 How?
 With an audio course like “Ripeti con me!”.

 With this Italian audio course, you’ll improve your Italian by listening and repeating.
 As you go through the course, small changes are made to the sentences, moving different components in and out.
 In this way, you’re learning new words and how sentences are formed.
 Grammar isn’t explicitly taught but you’ll begin to pick up the various grammar points on your own.